 It is 17 years since a management plan was developed for the Borough's marine and coastal Crown land.
 Whilst many of the management issues facing the coast remain similar, much has changed in terms of legislation and policy and our understanding of global issues such as climate change.
-Despite this, there remains further work to do to develop a sound evidence base for management and improve collaboration with other land managers and community organisations.
+Despite this, further work remains to develop a sound evidence base for management and improve collaboration with other land managers and community organisations.
 As such, much of the work in this plan is foundational, aimed at establishing an inclusive and transparent approach to management and improving Council's knowledge base and planning systems.
 The plan identifies actions to protect and enhance the natural and Cultural values of the coast and provides for upgrades to critical facilities.

 Legislation and policy from the Victorian government drives and guides the development of Coastal and Marine Management Plans.
 The Crown Land (Reserves) Act 1978 enables the Borough to manage coastal Crown land on behalf of the state.
-The Marine and Coastal Act 2018 (the Act) and its policy framework drive coastal management arrangements.
-Under the Act, Coastal and Marine Management Plans are required to be developed for specific areas of the coast designated as marine and coastal Crown land
+The Marine and Coastal Act 2018 (the Act) and its policy framework establish a whole-of-government approach for protecting and managing the marine and coastal environment.
+The Act's objectives include recognising Traditional Owner knowledge, rights and aspirations for land and sea Country and promoting the resilience of ecosystems and communities to climate change.
+Under the Act, Coastal and Marine Management Plans are required to be developed for specific areas of the coast designated as marine and coastal Crown land.